iliastzanis/MScThesis-IonianUniversity/README.md

-# Cryptocurrency Price Prediction Using Deep Learning
+# Bitcoin Price Prediction Using Deep Learning
 ## Diploma Thesis at Ionian University

 This Diploma thesis dives into predicting cryptocurrency prices, with a particular emphasis on Bitcoin, due to its leading role in the market.
 Utilizing a comprehensive dataset that contains daily Bitcoin prices from September 24, 2019, to February 6, 2024, I developed and compared three distinct deep learning models: ARIMAX (AutoRegressive Integrated Moving Average with exogenous parameters), SVM (Support Vector Machine), and LSTM (Long Short-Term Memory).